mkmitchell/DuckNet/publication-data/Readme.md

 ## License

-This work is licensed under CC BY-NC (see `LICENSE.pdf` for details).
+The work in this folder is licensed under CC BY-NC (see `LICENSE.pdf` for details).